espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Ancestry Features/Land on Your Feet.md

 # Land on Your Feet
 ![[systems-pf2e-icons-features-ancestry-land-on-your-feet.webp|150]]

-When you fall, you take only half the normal damage and don't land [[Prone]].
+When you fall, you take only half the normal damage and don't land [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]].